vibebits/moodeng/moodeng-frontend/README.md

 ## How It Works

-1. **Connect Wallet**: Click the "Connect Wallet" button to connect your Solana wallet.
+1. **Connect Wallet**: Click the "Connect Wallet" button to connect your Ethereum wallet.

-2. **Create a session key**: Session key authorizes Seal key server to call `seal_approve` function a Solana Program for a period of time.
+2. **Create a session key**: Session key authorizes Seal key server to call `seal_approve` function a Ethereum contract for a period of time.
 So you won't need to sign for each request for a decryption key.

-2. **Enter Key ID**: Enter an encryption id that will be used in the Seal program instruction. (for starter example, id that starts with '123' will pass `seal_approve` check, so decryption will be successful)
+2. **Enter Key ID**: Enter an encryption id that will be used in the Ethereum transaction call to seal_approve method. (for starter example, id that starts with '123' will pass `seal_approve` check, so decryption will be successful)

 3. **Request Key**: Click the "Request Key" button to:
    - Create a transaction with one or more `seal_approve` instructions